 Please take the time to view all pages of the website.
 I hope it is informative and provides a clear understanding of why and how a BYODD program is important to the students education, at Fr.
 John Therry, Balmain/Rozelle.

-In Term 3 2017 students in Stage 2 will have the option to bring their own Chromebook to school to be used as a tool for their learning.
+As of Term 1, 2018 students in Years 3, 4 & 5 have the option to bring their own Chromebook to school to be used as a tool for their learning.

 What is BYODD?

 BYODD stands for “Bring Your Own Designated Device.”

 BYODD is an initiative that allows students to bring a designated device to school and to use it for educational purposes.
 This device will facilitate their learning needs under the direction of the teacher.

 We live in an ever changing world where schools are not the only source of learning.
 Our students are using digital devices inside and outside of school to communicate and learn.

 In line with syllabus requirements, Fr.
 John Therry is working hard to integrate the use of ICT across the curriculum on a daily basis.
 So far this has been achieved through purposeful professional development for our staff members and the purchasing of a number of devices we have across the school.
 We are now ready to take this a step further to encourage anytime, anywhere learning where students are engaged through a personal device.

 The advantages for students who bring in their own device are many and varied.
 Students will still have access to the technology available at school.
 However, a student-owned device will give them instant access to unlimited resources and enable them to support, extend, communicate and share their learning in a way that will help prepare them for their future.